8-Week Challenge: Frequently Asked Questions

 What are my qualifications?

-I am certified as a Personal Trainer from the National Association of Sports Medicine (NASM), a Lifestyle & Weight Management Coach from the American Council on Exercise (ACE), a Certified TRX Instructor, as well as a Certified Group Exercise instructor.
+I am certified as a Personal Trainer from the National Association of Sports Medicine (NASM), a Lifestyle & Weight Management Coach from the American Council on Exercise (ACE), a Certified TRX Instructor, a Certified Group Exercise instructor, and a certified Nutrition Coach by Precision Nutrition.

 In addition to my fitness and coaching training, I have more than 15 years of experience as a Communications Consultant and have devoted my life to helping people achieve physical, emotional and financial health.
 It’s a huge part of the reason I focus on topics more broad than just diet and exercise.
 I want to help people build a healthier life all-around.
 Learn a little more about me.